Eddie-Richardson/challenge-EddieRichardson/README.md

   - Future challenges will follow the same pattern: `challenge5-tier1`, `challenge5-tier2`, etc.

 Each tier branch represents a progressively more advanced version of the same challenge.

+## How to Browse

+- Start with the lowest tier branch (e.g. `challenge4-tier1`) to see the baseline solution.
+- Move up through `tier2` and `tier3` to see progressively more advanced implementations.
+- Each challenge is isolated by branch naming, so you can check out any `challengeX-tierY` branch directly.